 Perhaps for some students working in groups can be of benefit.
 Sometimes having your friends to give you explanations or to quiz you or discussing the past papers can help you retain more and more.
 At the same time, having a group of friends for studies will keep you motivated to study.
 Peer teaching has been found in studies to be very effective in helping retain more material.

 This is very important.
 Because no one is going to push you.
-In a stressful course like medicine, there are lot of things to be studied in a short period.
+In a stressful course like medicine, there are a lot of things to be studied in a short period.
 So if you don’t motivate yourself then you will procrastinate.
 So find ways to motivate yourself to study.
 As mentioned earlier, try working with friends so you can motivate each other.
-Make a plan, put a time table and have your own motivation and self discipline to study anatomy.
+Make a plan, put a timetable, and have your own motivation and self-discipline to study anatomy.

 Truth is, when you do self review and when you make a mistake, if you correct it by your reference materials then you’re very unlikely to forget it.
 So always pay extra attention to what you got wrong.